If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘That rumour must’ve come from Hufflepuff,’ Harry said.
 ‘It has Ernie Macmillan all over it.
 He’s still scared from second year.’

 ‘I did overhear it from Cedric Diggory,’ Nev said.
-‘He was laughing at how ludicrous it was in the library until he and Cho were kicked out by Madam Pince for kissing.’
+‘He was laughing at how ludicrous it was in the library until he and Cho were kicked out by Madam Pince for kissing too loudly.’

-At least there’re some people still on my side.
+At least there are some people still on my side.